oddbird/oddleventy/content/blog/2025/fluid-type.md

 We still want to make sure the defaults are reasonable, based on the global preferences, and only provide the UI as a progressive enhancement.
-To quote accessibility expert Kate Kalcevich…
+To quote accessibility expert Kate Kalcevich:

 {{ quotes.blockquote({
   'text': "The real advance in accessibility is providing options and adapting to user preferences.",